LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Click "Generate token"
     * Copy the token and record it.
 It will be used below as `GH_PAT`

-    :material-skip-forward: To skip the detailed section, click on [Make up a Password](#make-up-a-password).
+    :material-skip-forward: To skip the detailed instructions, click on [Make up a Password](#make-up-a-password).

 You must be logged into your GitHub account before starting this step.
 If you are continuing, you are already logged in.